 PHOENIX - It's that time again -- but not for Arizona.

-This upcoming weekend marks the beginning of Daylight Saving time for most of the United States.
+This upcoming Sunday marks the end of Daylight Saving time for most of the United States.

 However, unlike almost everywhere else, Arizona doesn't observe Daylight Saving Time (DST), and hasn't done so for about the last 40 years.